Human Body

 The human body is a dynamic machine made of materials of outstanding quality and endurance.
 However, this is not the case; genetic and environmental factors have a role in our longevity.

-The workings of the human body have always been an interest, and during the fourteenth and fifteenth centuries, detailed anatomical drawings began to appear by the anatomist Leonardo da Vinci (1452-1519) and Andreas Vesalius (1514-1564).
+The workings of the human body have always been an interest, and during the fourteenth and fifteenth centuries, detailed anatomical drawings began to appear by the anatomists Leonardo da Vinci (1452-1519) and Andreas Vesalius (1514-1564).

 At the time, medical schools began to teach anatomy using human dissection.
 Grave robbers supplied these cadavers until the law enabled medical students to dissect the corpses of criminals or bodies donated for research.
 Elements of this practice remained in place until the nineteenth century when non-surgical methods were discovered to look inside the human body.

 This new imaging revolution began when Wilhelm Röntgen (1845–1923) discovered a ray when experimenting with an electric current that left an outline of his bones on a metal-coated screen.
-Then in 1895, Röntgen made the first X-ray of his wife’s hand, which gave way to applying X-rays to detect a range of injuries and diseases.
+Then, in 1895, Röntgen made the first X-ray of his wife’s hand, which gave way to applying X-rays to detect a range of injuries and diseases.

 For this important discovery, Röntgen was awarded the first Nobel Prize for physics in 1901 for his work on X-rays.
 Advancements in X-ray technology throughout the decades have invented more sophisticated imaging techniques.
 Subsequently, the X-ray remains central in medical imaging, especially for viewing fractures and dentistry.